 Visit How to Test for instructions on applying for and taking CCO Written and Practical Exams; visit How to Recertify for instructions on recertification.
 Complete instructions and exam applications are also contained in the Candidate Handbook for each program.

-Requirements for certification include the following:
+Requirements for CCO Signalperson certification include the following:

-NCCCO certification examinations are designed for signalpersons who are trained and who will use hand and voice signals in crane operation.
+CCO certification examinations are designed for signalpersons who are trained and who will use hand and voice signals in crane operation.

-NCCCO CERTIFICATION TIME FRAMES
+CCO CERTIFICATION TIME FRAMES

-SIGNALPERSON WRITTEN EXAMINATIONS
+CCO SIGNALPERSON WRITTEN EXAMINATION

-SIGNALPERSON PRACTICAL EXAMINATIONS
+CCO SIGNALPERSON PRACTICAL EXAMINATION

-The Signalperson Practical Examination requires the candidate to demonstrate proficiency in giving both hand signals and voice commands.
+The CCO Signalperson Practical Examination requires the candidate to demonstrate proficiency in giving both hand signals and voice commands.
 The practical exam also assesses the candidate’s understanding of crane dynamics and crane operations per OSHA 29 CFR 1926.1428.

-NCCCO certification is valid for five (5) years.
+NCCCO certification is valid for five years.
 Candidates must complete their recertification requirements during the 12 months prior to their expiration date.
 This includes:

-Recertification candidates are allowed two (2) attempts to pass the Signalperson recertification practical exam before their certification expires.
-Candidates who are unsuccessful after two (2) attempts must take and pass the regular Signalperson written and practical exams.
+Recertification candidates are allowed two attempts to pass the Signalperson recertification practical exam before their certification expires.
+Candidates who are unsuccessful after two attempts must take and pass the regular Signalperson written and practical exams.